j-moralejo-pinas/dist_classicrl/docs/benchmarks.rst

 The benchmarks were conducted using the comprehensive benchmark script that tests various combinations of:

-- **Agents**: 1, 2, 4, 8, 16, 32, 64
+- **Agents**: 1, 2, 4, 8, 16, 32, 64, 128
 - **Processes** (Parallel): 1, 2, 4, 8, 16
 - **MPI Ranks** (Distributed): 2, 3, 5, 8

-Each configuration was run for 1000 training steps using Q-learning on a TicTacToe environment, with throughput measured as the number of environment steps processed per second.
+Each configuration was run for the same number of training steps using Q-learning on a TicTacToe environment, with throughput measured as the number of environment steps processed per second.

 Hardware Configuration